 James grit his teeth, finishing up with the text.
 He shook his head, then took a deep breath.
 ‘Look.
 You know what I would do. . .’

 ‘I am going straight to space.
 That’s what.
-I’m gonna roll the biggest, fattest blunt you ever seen, then I am going straight to space.’
+I am gonna roll the biggest, fattest blunt you’ve ever seen and then I am going straight to space.’

-‘Yeah, Jimbo here’s gonna ride off into the sunset on a camel, bottle of baijiu in his boot!’
+‘No, no.’ Theodore too now recognized the change.
+‘Jimbo here’s gonna ride off into the sunset on a camel.
+A bottle of baijiu in his boot!’

-‘No joke, buddy.
-Just you wait.
+‘No joke, buddy!’
+Jerry seemed vindictive.
+‘Just you wait.
 Just you wait until the summer!’
-Jerry grew vindictive.
-‘How many hours did they have us working, Ted?’
+He chuckled tensely.
+‘How many hours did they have us working.
+Huh, Ted?’

-Theodore covered his eyes.
+Theodore closed his eyes.

 ‘Something like. . .’

 ‘60.’
-He shook his head; then opening them, stared into his fizzling beer.
+Opening his eyes, Theodore stared into the fizzling beer.
 ‘Or was it 80.’

-‘Haven’t seen one precious Mao of that overtime pay.
+‘We haven’t seen one precious Mao of that overtime pay.
 Have we, Ted?’

 ‘And I’m sticking to that!
-But no. No but seriously, believe you me, fuckers.
-Believe you me. . .
+But no, no but seriously.’
+Jim’s voice became quieter.
+‘Believe you me, fuckers.
+Believe you me, I’ll. . .
 I’ll fight ‘em.’

+James became amused.
 ‘Fight. . . who?’

-‘Who?
-The fucking Commie sons of bitches?
+‘Who?’
+He flailed his arms.
+‘The fucking Commie sons of bitches?
 WILLiAM, James!
 WILL-ee-UM!’

 ‘WILLiAM.
 Yes.’
-James raised his glass.
+James grinned.
+He raised his cup.
 ‘You’re going to fight. . .
 WILLiAM.
 Cheers.’

-Jim shot up in his seat, hovering over the table with ambiguous balance.
-Scores of empty bottles rattled from the force of his rising.
+Jim shot up in his seat.
+He was hovering over the table with ambiguous balance.
+A score of empty bottles rattled from the force of his rising.

 ‘I’ll fight ‘em.
 I’ll fight ‘em.
 I’ll. . .’